Generation in the Web

 npm run serve

 If all went well, you should see a white diamond sketched out on the canvas when the page loads.
-If not, double check that you set the mainCode
+If not, double check that you receive & use the code value correctly in your createUserConfig function.
+You can also add the program yourself from here:

 Once you have something drawing on the screen, you’re all set, congratulations!
 You’ve just successfully written your own Langium-based language, deployed it in the web, and hooked up generation to boot.
 In fact, you’ve done quite a lot if you’ve gone through all of these tutorials so far.